ale4710/kpdtaiko/readme.md

 ...and make sure that the `bg+user+'test'` line is commented out or deleted.

 see the "setup" section above for more details.

+## licence
+as of 2025-05-13, kpdtaiko is licenced under the BSD 3-Clause License.

+basically, you can do whatever you want, but you have to give me credit.

+note that this uses other libraries and resources that may be licenced under different terms. see `credits.txt` for details.